 4. Verify your score with an ATS tool before submitting, then close remaining keyword gaps

 Candidates who consistently follow this process report significantly higher interview rates, not because their qualifications changed, but because their resume reached human reviewers in the first place.
+Using a dedicated resume optimizer to automate this process cuts the time per application from 30 minutes to under 60 seconds.

 Check Your ATS Score in 1 Minute